-George R. Carey, Jr. Vice President, Fluid Industrial Associates gcarey@fiainc.com twitter: @Ask\GCarey he landscape in the heating industry has drastically changed.
-Over the years, when you entered a typical boiler room in the Northeast, it was very common to find a sectional cast iron boiler(s) and usually some type of indirect heating appliance for domestic hot water.
+As the heating season approaches, the landscape, with regards to residential and commercial mechanical rooms has drastically changed.
+Over the years, when you entered a typical boiler room somewhere up here in the Northeast, it was very common to find a sectional cast iron boiler or boilers and usually some type of indirect heating appliance for domestic hot water.
 It could be a side-arm heat exchanger with a storage tank or a storage tank with the heating coil installed directly inside.

-Nowadays, it has become quite common to find highefficiency modulating and condensing gas-fired boilers (either liquefied petroleum [LP] or natural).
-These boilers are not your average "run of the mill" atmospheric gas boilers, either, because their efficiencies range between 90%-96%.
-They use a Neg/Reg gas valve and fan assembly, which means the amount of gas that flows into the burner for combustion is regulated by the fan assembly's blower speed.
-The blower speed is controlled by an on-board micro-processor that is performing several internal calculations to determine the appropriate amount of British thermal units (BTUs) needed to satisfy the call.
-Hence the modulating part-it only uses the amount of gas necessary to satisfy whatever load it is currently seeing.
+Nowadays it has become "almost the norm" to walk in and find very highly efficient modulating and condensing gas-fired boilers (either LP or Natural).
+These boilers are not your average "run of the mill" atmospheric gas boilers either, because their efficiencies range between 90 to 96%.
+They use a Neg/Reg gas valve and fan assembly which means the amount of gas that flows into the burner for combustion is regulated by the fan assembly's blower speed.
+The blower speed is controlled by an onboard micro-processor that is performing several internal calculations to determine the appropriate amount of BTUs needed to satisfy the call.
+Hence the modulating part...it only uses the amount of gas necessary to satisfy whatever load it is currently "seeing".

-Most of the residential models have a "turn down" ratio of 10:1, meaning they can fire down to 10% of their total capacity and, of course, all the way up to 100% of their capacity.
-It has become quite common in larger residences to install two or more small "mod/con" boilers, that, when combined, can handle the home's total load.
+Most of the residential models have a "turn down" ratio of 5 to 1, meaning they can fire down to 20% of their total capacity and, of course, all the way up to 100% of their capacity.
+It has become quite common in larger residences to install two or more smaller "mod/con" boilers that, when combined, can handle the home's total load.
+But more importantly during the normal course of the heating season when the home is operating at part load, the boiler plant consumes just the amount of energy needed to satisfy the current load the house is "seeing".
+The same holds true for commercial applications such as apartment buildings, condominiums, churches and schools.